-Environment Weight • • • • Strengths Policies Endorsement of the United Nations Global Compact (UNGC) Information The UN Global Compact is a strategic policy initiative for businesses that are committed to aligning their operations and strategies with ten universally accepted principles in the areas of human rights, labour, environment, ethics and sustainable procurement.
+Environment Weight • ● ● ● Strengths Policies Endorsement of the United Nations Global Compact (UNGC) Information The UN Global Compact is a strategic policy initiative for businesses that are committed to aligning their operations and strategies with ten universally accepted principles in the areas of human rights, labour, environment, ethics and sustainable procurement.
 The company is a formal signatory of this initiative.
 Guidance The United Nations Global Compact is a United Nations strategic policy initiative to encourage businesses worldwide to adopt sustainable, both environmentally and socially responsible policies, and to report on their implementation.
 Companies sign the initiative and then are required to provide overviews of their management system through a mandatory disclosure framework (annual publication of a Communication on Progress [COP]).
-Environmental policy on air pollution Environmental policy on environmental services & advocacy Environmental policy on customer health & safety Environmental policy on materials, chemicals & waste Environmental policy on energy consumption & GHGs Standard policy on a majority of environmental issues Information A standard environmental policy includes commitments and/or operational objectives on the main environmental risks the company faces.
-Guidance A comprehensive environmental policy includes commitments and/or operational objectives on the majority of environmental risks the company faces, and integrates quantitative objectives (i.e. targets) on those risks.
-It is also mandatory for the policy to incorporate some of the following organizational elements: scope of application, allocation of responsibilities, and/or a formal review process.
-Policies are deemed exceptional when all environmental issues are covered by qualitative and quantitative objectives, in addition to all of the aforementioned elements.
-Endorsement of the Responsible Care Global Charter Information The company demonstrates evidence of its membership as a Responsible Care Global Charter member.
-Guidance Responsible Care is a global, voluntary initiative developed by the chemical industry.
-It runs in 52 countries whose combined chemical industries account for nearly 90% of global chemical production.
-The signatories agree to commit themselves to improve their performances in the fields of environmental protection, occupational health and safety protection, plant safety, product stewardship and logistics, as well as to continuously improve dialogue with their neighbors and the public, independent from legal requirements.
+Environmental policy on air pollution Quantitative objectives set on energy consumption & GHGs Environmental policy on environmental services & advocacy Environmental policy on customer health & safety Environmental policy on materials, chemicals & waste Environmental policy on energy consumption & GHGs Comprehensive policy on a majority of environmental issues Information A comprehensive environmental policy includes commitments and/or operational objectives on the majority of environmental risks the company faces, and integrates quantitative objectives (i.e. targets) on those risks.
+Guidance Policies are deemed exceptional when all environmental issues are covered by qualitative and quantitative objectives, in addition to some of the following elements: scope of application, allocation of responsibilities, and formal review processes.
+Download the How-to Guide on this topic here (in English).
+Endorsement of external initiative on environmental issues [Responsible Care / Verantwortliches Handeln im Chemiehandel (VCH)] Information There is evidence of public adherence to an external initiative on environmental issues or membership in a voluntary initiative on environmental issues within the company's supporting documentation, or on the website of the initiative.
+Guidance Such initiatives can encompass many environmental issues, be specific, intergovernmental, multi-stakeholder, business-led, cross-sector or sector-specific.
+Examples include Global Compact, Electronic Industry Citizenship Coalition (EICC), Responsible Care, US Green Building Council Membership, etc.